kowala-tech/kcoin/internal/assets/coding.md

 ### Column limit: 100

-Our line length should be limited to 100, CI should fail if above that level
+Line length should be limited to 100, CI should fail if above that level

 ### File size lines: 200